brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

        def __iter__(self):
            return self

-With these simple methods,
-these objects are now eligible for full membership in Python’s rich iteration ecosystem.
+With these three simple methods — one for the container object, and two for its iterator — an ``OddNumbers`` container is now eligible for full membership in Python’s rich iteration ecosystem.
-They’ll work in a ``for`` loop:
+It will work seamlessly with a ``for`` loop:

 .. testcode::